launchercc/fossa-installer/README.md

 ## Prerequisites

+View `PREINSTALL.md` on a full guide on how to set up the box.

 - Linux Box with:
     - Ubuntu 14.04 LTS
     - Static IP address (accessible to users in your organization)